These calming mindfulness activities for adults will help you to reduce stress and cultivate inner peace.

 14. Five Senses Exercises

 Notice your surroundings with the help of the five senses exercise.
+This is great when you’re looking for quick mindfulness activities you can do almost anywhere.

 Close your eyes, and start with one sense at a time.
 With each sense, note down what you can feel or hear in that moment.